kkmarv/Game-of-the-Amazons-Web/README.md

 # Game of the Amazons

-The Game of the Amazons is a two-player strategy game played on a 10x10 chessboard.<br />
+The Game of Amazons is an abstract strategic board game for two players.

-It's played by moving pieces around the board in order to block the opponent from moving their pieces.
-The last player able to move is the winner.
+It is played on a 10×10 chessboard (or an international checkerboard).
+The two players play with white and black; each player has four Amazons, which are placed on the board at the beginning.
+After each turn the moved amazon shoots a "poisonous" arrow from the end point of its move to another square in order to block the opponent's move.

+The first player unable to move any of his Amazons looses.

 Read more on the [English Wikipedia page.](https://en.wikipedia.org/wiki/Game_of_the_Amazons)